Project overview

 1. Development of the ESG manager profile and an ESG curriculum;

-2. Development and piloting of a vocational training course on ESG transformation for SMEs;
+2. Development and piloting of a vocational training course on ESG transformation in SMEs;

-3. Development of a simulation game (app) to improve the skills and abilities of company managers in the field of ESG;
+3. Development of a simulation game (app) to improve the skills and capabilities of business leaders in the field of ESG;

-4. Creation of a policy handbook with recommendations for policymakers to promote ESG practices and further disseminate the ESGM profile at EU level.
+4. Production of a policy handbook with recommendations for policymakers to promote ESG practices and further disseminate the ESGM profile at EU level.

-Note: This project is funded with support from the European Union.
+Note: This project is funded with the support of the European Union.

 • Lead: ACEEU GmbH

-• Project participants: The project consortium consists of seven partners from Germany, Italy, Slovenia, Greece, and Cyprus (including several economic initiatives and institutes as well as regional business associations).
+• Project participants: The project consortium consists of seven partners from Germany, Italy, Slovenia, Greece and Cyprus (including several business initiatives and institutes as well as regional business associations).

-• Target group: Small and medium-sized enterprises in the agri-food sector (focus: rural areas) and stakeholders in the field of vocational training.
+• Target group: Small and medium-sized enterprises in the agri-food sector (focus: rural areas) as well as stakeholders in the field of vocational training.

 Contact person